tfpk/macrokata/exercises/04_expression_variables/README.md

 # Exercise 4: Expression Metavariables

-We can now capture fragments of Rust code that are literals, however there are other fragments of rust code which can be captured in metavariables.
+We can now capture fragments of Rust code that are literals, however there are other fragments of Rust code which can be captured in metavariables.
 In general, every metavariable is of the form `$<NAME>:<FRAGSPEC>`. `<NAME>` is replaced with the name of the metavariable; but `FRAGSPEC` is more interesting.
 It means "Fragment Specifier", and it tells you what sort of fragment of Rust code you